susanthika02/Weather/README.md

 # Weather
-A WWeather predictor ML web app built using Streamlit.
+A Weather predictor ML web app built using Streamlit.
 [You can reach the application here:)](https://share.streamlit.io/susanthika02/weather/weather/main.py)